codebug-nc/emotions-game/README.md

-# Emotions Game
+# Feeling-Guesser Game
-A game where you guess emotions!
+A game where you guess what feeling is being acted out!

-See it live on the web: [emotions-game.surge.sh](http://emotions-game.surge.sh)
+See it live on the web: [feelings-game.surge.sh](http://feelings-game.surge.sh)